ne3mer/supplychainweb/README.md

-# EthicSupply
+# OptiEthic

-EthicSupply is a web application designed to help businesses evaluate and monitor the ethical and environmental performance of their suppliers.
+OptiEthic is a web application designed to help businesses evaluate and monitor the ethical and environmental performance of their suppliers.
 The platform leverages AI to provide ethical scoring, recommendations, and sustainability insights.

 ## Features